 The Festival experience includes free to the public performances by each participating ensembles.
 Experienced music educators and master teachers listen and provide valuable assessment and education impact that is useful to students and teachers alike to support individual and ensemble growth and development.
 Each performance is followed by an instructional clinic with a master teacher/educator.
 2018 is the first year Music for All has opened and expanded the Festival to schools outside of Marion County.

 “We present the Indianapolis School Music Festival in order give students and student ensembles the opportunity to perform and showcase achievement,” says Eric Martin, President and CEO of Music for All.
-“Music and arts education is a critical component and powerful pathway in America’s promise to deliver a wellrounded education to our children.
+“Music and arts education is a critical component and powerful pathway in America’s promise to deliver a well-rounded education to our children.
 Indianapolis is our home and the right place for us to advocate – and invest and leverage resources available to our national participants – in favor of our students and our community.
-We encourage parents and others to attend, supporting our students and our community”
+We encourage parents and others to attend, supporting our students and our community.”

 The Indianapolis School Music Festival is a major component of Music for All’s partnership with Indianapolis Public Schools, that also includes presentation of the Indianapolis Marching Band Tournament each November at Lucas Oil Stadium and the IPS/Marion County Scholarship and Attendance program that facilitates participation by more than 30 IPS and Marion County students’ participation in the Music for All Summer Symposium each summer at Ball State University.